COMING SOON: Peru Study Abroad Service-Learning Trip

 If you're interested, contact Dr. Bob Trumpy, email@example.com, with questions while we build out the website.

-In Summer of 2015 the Department of Information Technology and Administrative Management will lead a group of students on a life-changing experience through Central Europe!
+Each summer the Department of Information Technology and Administrative Management leads a group of students on a life-changing experience through Central Europe!
 This faculty-led study abroad class is presented in English and offers students a chance to experience the information technology industry, retail management industry and administrative management areas of 4-5 Central European countries.
 This trip allows students to experience first hand the languages, cultures and business ideologies in post-Socialist Central Europe.
 For students majoring in our program, the 10 credits from this course can be used to fulfill the internship requirement!

 Course objectives include:

 - To study firsthand Central European international retail management, information technology management, and administrative management within the context of operating European businesses.